Chapter 4: Academic Policies and Faculty Personnel Matters

 Any student may request a faculty member to review and re-evaluate a grade previously given to the student by that faculty member.
 Students may also seek assistance or intervention from the Department Chair or other appropriate academic administrator in obtaining a grade review by a faculty member.
 Ordinarily only the responsible faculty member may submit a change in a final course grade which has been previously submitted to the Registrar, except through the formal process outlined below.
 This process is to be available in cases where a student wishes to appeal a grade assigned by a faculty member when the student contends that the grade assigned was the product of malicious, biased, arbitrary, or negligent determination or impermissible discrimination.
 No challenge to grading standards shall be pursued on any grounds other than these.
 This process may not be used to adjudicate cases of suspected student misconduct, plagiarism, or collusion.
 Formal grade appeals must be officially filed with the Student Grievance Committee of the Faculty Senate no later than one year after the official grade has been released to the student; for a student who has graduated, the filing deadline is three months following the semester in which the degree was awarded.

-126.96.36.199 In order to file a grievance the student must complete the Student Grievance Committee Initial Complaint Form and provide documentation of having attempted to resolve the challenge directly with the faculty member who assigned the grade.
+188.8.131.52 In order to file a grade grievance the student must complete the Student Grievance Committee Initial Complaint Form and provide documentation of having attempted to resolve the challenge directly with the faculty member who assigned the grade.

-188.8.131.52 The Initial Complaint Form and all supporting material must be submitted in accordance with the procedures established by the Student Grievance Committee.
-Students should contact the Office of Student Life for specific information or download a copy of the Initial Complaint Form and instructions on the Office of Student Life web page.
+184.108.40.206 The Initial Complaint Form and all supporting material must be submitted in accordance with the procedures established by the Student Grievance Committee.
+Students should contact the Dean of Students Office for specific information or download a copy of the Initial Complaint Form and instructions on the Grade Grievance web page.

 4.15.2 The Chair of the Student Grievance Committee will then appoint a conciliator or a three-member conciliation committee selected from appropriate faculty sources.
 If the grade challenge is in a graduate course, the conciliator must be a member of the graduate faculty; in the case of a committee, at least two of the members must be members of the graduate faculty.

-4.15.3 Upon assignment of the conciliator, the Chair of the Student Grievance Committee will notify the appropriate faculty member, his/her immediate supervisor, his/her College/School Dean, the President of the Faculty Senate, and the Provost.
+4.15.3 Upon assignment of the conciliator, the Chair of the Student Grievance Committee will notify the appropriate faculty member, his/her immediate supervisor.

 4.15.4 The conciliator/conciliation committee will meet with the student to investigate the validity of the charges and to ensure that they are based on the grounds given in 4.15 above.
 The faculty member issuing the grade must be contacted at this stage of the proceedings and given the opportunity to provide information and clarification.